Karmegham: Reception

 Sify described the film as an "Old wine in new bottle" and wrote, "It is an old style tearjerker that lacks any freshness either by way of incidents or narration".
 Malini Mannath of Chennai Online wrote that "there is not much freshness here, the style reminding one of films of a couple of decades back.
-In fact, take away Mammootty, and there is not much to boast about in the film".
+In fact, take away Vadivelu, and there is not much to boast about in the film".